LF8 is now stuck on my laptop frame.

 What is a life force 8?
 It is something we need to have in order to, live.
 Or maybe better said it is something that makes us buy.
 It is something when we write our sales pages and copy we should focus on – as these are the triggers that make the potential customer (lead) take action and pull out their wallet.

-So let’s dig into these
+So let’s dig into each of these

 2. Enjoyment – We all want to be happy.
 I think of this as T&E – travel and entertainment.
 Is it fun?
 Something people look forward to during the corporate 9-5 job?